sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

 Among the Brahmanic masters of Vastu and śilpa-śāstras, the names of Viśvakarman and Maya are mentioned very often.

-    The [Viṣṇu dharmattaram](# "Sri-Vis udharmottaram.
-Part III, chap.
-35.") gives the traditional mythical origin of the art of painting, and its canons, (i. e., Citrasutram):-how the sage Nārāyaṇa first painted on earth with the juice of mango leaf the figure of a superbly beautiful damsel, and for humiliating the heavenly apsarasas he invested her with life.
+    The Viṣṇu dharmattaram[^27] gives the traditional mythical origin of the art of painting, and its canons, (i. e., Citrasutram):-how the sage Nārāyaṇa first painted on earth with the juice of mango leaf the figure of a superbly beautiful damsel, and for humiliating the heavenly apsarasas he invested her with life.
 Brought into being, on arvi, (earth) she was called urvaśī (earth-born).
 The great sage having thus created the art of painting (Citra), taught Viśvakarman its canons.

+[^27]: "Sri-Vis udharmottaram.
+Part III, chap.
+35."

+    The Citralakṣaṇam[^28] of Nagnajit mentions Viśvakarman, Prahlāda and Nagnajit, among the masters of painting, after the adoration of gods and goddesses (namaskāra), and the benediction

-    The [Citralakṣaṇam](# "Berthold Laufer: Dokumente der indischen Kunst.
+[^28]: "Berthold Laufer: Dokumente der indischen Kunst.
 Erstes Heft.
 Maleri: Das Citralaksana'.
-Leipzig, 1913.") of Nagnajit mentions Viśvakarman, Prahlāda and Nagnajit, among the masters of painting, after the adoration of gods and goddesses (namaskāra), and the benediction
+Leipzig, 1913."